NESTCollaboration/nest/README.md

 <a name="220rn"></a>
 ## Custom Energy Spectrum Example: 220RnCalib.sh

-While TestSpectra.cpp provides many useful energy spectra to be used directly in testNEST, it is often useful to use a custom energy spectrum, or one from a physics signal that is not included in TestSpectra.cpp.
+While TestSpectra.cpp provides many useful energy spectra to be used directly in execNEST, it is often useful to use a custom energy spectrum, or one from a physics signal that is not included in TestSpectra.cpp.
 The script, "220RnCalib.sh", in the examples directory provides one method of creating a custom spectrum.

-This example uses the 212Pb ER spectrum ( from the 220Rn chain: a prevalent background in xenon TPCs ) and writes the testNEST output to a single file: "Pb212.dat".
-This script uses the 212Pb energy spectrum, and calls testNEST for a given energy bin.
+This example uses the 212Pb ER spectrum ( from the 220Rn chain: a prevalent background in xenon TPCs ) and writes the execNEST output to a single file: "Pb212.dat".
+This script uses the 212Pb energy spectrum, and calls execNEST for a given energy bin.
-The number of events in each testNEST command is the probability for a 212Pb event to recoil in that energy bin, multiplied by the total desired number of output events (1M in this case).
+The number of events in each execNEST command is the probability for a 212Pb event to recoil in that energy bin, multiplied by the total desired number of output events (1M in this case).

-For any general spectrum, the user will want to run testNEST for every relevant bin of some energy spectrum PDF:
+For any general spectrum, the user will want to run execNEST for every relevant bin of some energy spectrum PDF:

 ```
-./testNEST numTotalEvts*PDF_value interactionType bin_min[keV] bin_max[keV] drift_field[V/cm] x,y,z_pos[mm] {optional:seed} >> outputfile
+./execNEST numTotalEvts*PDF_value interactionType bin_min[keV] bin_max[keV] drift_field[V/cm] x,y,z_pos[mm] {optional:seed} >> outputfile
 ```

 Note the funnel command used here, ```>>``` appends the command's output to an existing file (if the file already exists).